-Norman believed Bobby Kennedy was the Spirit of the Sixties and one of the most powerful people in the world along with Martin Luther King; both assassinated in 1968.
-Norman made the cover of Newsweek “The World of Norman Mailer 1968.”
+Norman believed Bobby Kennedy was the Spirit of the Sixties and one of the most powerful people in the world along with Martin Luther King; both were assassinated in 1968.
+Norman made the cover of Newsweek’s “The World of Norman Mailer 1968.”

 Norman underwent many surgeries most because of heart disease, which he called his cancer.
 Unfortunately, Susie, his wife – and their son had another disaster to deal with, his wife did have cancer – and he told his own son, “Be a man – your mom has cancer.”

-When Norman talked about his writing life, he told the world he held a pen and then someone would type up his writing.
-He believed he would enter his space where he wrote, and all the words would just come from within.
+When Norman talked about his writing life, he told the world he held a pen, and then someone would type up his writing.
+He believed he would enter the space where he wrote, and all the words would just come from within.